 Drop that shelf in the cabinet above the refrigerator to its lowest position, and look what we’ve got a perfect home for.
 Aluminum foil, food wraps, deli paper, and zip-top bags, and in one neat row.
 Your situation may be a bit different, but this homeowner (who is a woman of average height) can reach that lower shelf without a step ladder.
 Yay.

 This cabinet is so deep, that you can probably see the vintage CorningWare we stored at the way-back of this short shelf.
 She doesn’t want to part with it, but she doesn’t use it, either.
 This storage space in the back is a perfect, out of the way hiding spot.

 Make Use of the Cabinet Above Refrigerator

-That empty space above?
+What to store in cabinets above the fridge that are empty?
 We actually ended up with two empty cabinets in this kitchen after organizing!
 Don’t worry, we’ll find the perfect things to store up there, things that are light, bulky and not used very often.

 I love to see upper cabinets organized with tray dividers, like this one below.
 You can see this time that we reversed the equation and stored low-use platters at the very top of this cabinet because she used the baking trays more often than the platters.

 I used this same short-shelf trick recently on the very top shelf of a pantry to store coffee pods.
 For a shorter client, she could just barely reach the very top of the pantry without a stool.
 We stacked her Nespresso boxes at the tippy-top all in a neat row, and made perfect use of that little slice of space.
 That space would have otherwise gone to waste, but here it looks so organized.